Quinnipiac University Overview

 Quinnipiac's Writing Across the Curriculum program is designed to help students develop strong critical thinking and communication skills through writing.
-Essential Learning Outcomes (ELOs) have been identified that broaden students' knowledge, engage them in their educational process, and help them become well-rounded, articulate, ethical and engaged global citizens.
+Essential Learning Outcomes (ELOs) have been identified that broaden students' knowledge, engage them in their educational process, and help them become articulate, informed, ethical and engaged global citizens.

 Admissions at Quinnipiac University

 Financial Aid for Quinnipiac University

 Quinnipiac University recognizes that an education is an investment and strives to help its students receive the maximum federal and state aid for which they are eligible to help manage the cost of their education.

-Approximately 80 percent of Quinnipiac University's student body receives financial aid through scholarships, grants, on-campus jobs, and/or student loans.
+Approximately 85 percent of Quinnipiac University's student body receives financial aid through scholarships, grants, on-campus jobs and/or student loans.
 At the time of acceptance, first-year students are notified of any merit-based awards, determined by their previous academic record and test scores.
 Merit-based assistance is also available to transfer and international students.
 All students who would like to apply for need-based financial aid can submit the FAFSA (Free Application for Federal Student Aid) as soon as possible after October 1.
 More information regarding financial aid can be found at www.qu.edu/finaid.